samelstob/notes/management-notes/rothman/behind-closed-doors.md

 * The people who perform the work need to be part of the solution.

-* As a manager, you may need to faciliatet their problem-solving work.
+* As a manager, you may need to facilitate their problem-solving work.
 If the problem spans groups, you may need to work with your peers to solve problems as part of a management team.